-UPDATE 2-Norway shatters wealth fund spending cap amid pandemic
+UPDATE 3-Norway shatters wealth fund spending cap amid pandemic

 Statistics Norway said on Tuesday the mainland economy contracted by 2.1% in March from February, and by 6.9% in the first quarter, bigger falls than preliminary readings reported on April 24.

 This year’s withdrawal will now reach 4.2% of the fund’s Jan.
-1 value rather than the originally planned 2.6%, the government said.
+1 value, rather than the originally planned 2.6%, the government said.

-The extra spending will help to offset a tax shortfall and cover initiatives announced since a partial lockdown began on March 12, including extra unemployment benefits, cash support for companies and oil industry investment incentives, the finance ministry said.

-As its rate of COVID-19 infection declines, Norway is gradually easing the curbs and will soon publish a long-term recovery plan.

 The ministry also said it planned to introduce a new tax on its fish farming sector, the country’s second-largest industry after oil production.